red-data-tools/YouPlot/README.md

 ### Where to output the plot?

 By default, the plot is output to *standard error output*.
 The output file or stream for the plot can be specified with the `-o` option.

 ### Where to output the input data?

-By default, the input data is not output anywhere.
+By default, the input data is not shown anywhere.
 The `-O` option, with no arguments, outputs the input data directly to the standard output.
 This is useful when passing data to a subsequent pipeline.

 ### What types of plots are available?

-The following sub-commands are available
+The following sub-commands are available.

 | command   | short | how it works                           |
 |-----------|-------|----------------------------------------|